Inada YuMe Massage Chair Review

 Working hand-in-hand with the S-Track and quad rollers, the 3D Body Scanning technology helps improve the massage rendered by the chair.

-Let’s face it, if the rollers aren’t hitting the sore spots on your back, your massage is going to be less than optimal, and the body scan feature helps ensure that happens.
+Let’s face it, if the rollers aren’t hitting the sore spots on your back, your massage will be less than optimal, and the body scan feature helps ensure that happens.

 Sometimes though, the technology just gets it wrong.
-In those instances, Inada has included controls on the remote that allow you to manually adjust not only the roller positions, but also the overall width of the massage field.
+In those instances, Inada has included controls on the remote that allow you to manually adjust the roller positions and the overall width of the massage field.

 Zero-Gravity Seating